qtile/qtile/docs/manual/install/source.rst

 ======================

 Qtile itself is very easy to install, you'll just need python's ``setuptools``.
-Additionally, qtile uses a branch of cariocffi that has not yet been merged, so you need to install that from source.
+Additionally, qtile uses a branch of cairocffi that has not yet been merged, so you need to install that from source.
 A step by step guide is below.

 cffi